xiaoliujoy/AI-Investment-Research-System/README.md

 ## About / 关于

-**Research Lab** — a finance professional exploring how AI can augment — not replace — an investor's research, cognition, and decision-making.
+**Joy Research Lab** — a finance professional exploring how AI can augment — not replace — an investor's research, cognition, and decision-making.

 - Research > Prediction
 - Systems > Opinions